WA Aboriginal Sports Council (WAASC)

 Aboriginal Youth Services Investment Reforms May 2015

-4.1 The ASCSFG is a DSR-convened group, with executive support provided by DSR utilising remaining Federal government transition funding.
+4.1 The WAASC is a Sport and Recreation-convened group, with executive support provided by Sport and Recreation utilising remaining Federal government transition funding.

-4.2 The ASCSFG’s activities will be focussed on strategy, policy and facilitation as far as practicable.
+4.2 The WAASC’s activities will be focussed on strategy, policy and facilitation as far as practicable.

-4.3 The ASCSFG will aim to improve communication, engagement and information sharing between the Aboriginal community and the sport and recreation industry.
+4.3 The WAASC will aim to improve communication, engagement and information sharing between the Aboriginal community and the sport and recreation industry.

-4.4 Decisions and resolutions adopted by the ASCSFG are not binding on DSR or the State government as a whole.
+4.4 Decisions and resolutions adopted by the WAASC are not binding on Sport and Recreation or the State Government.

-4.5 The ASCSFG is expected to work professionally and collaboratively in an environment of mutual respect and transparency.
+4.5 The WAASC is expected to work professionally and collaboratively in an environment of mutual respect and transparency.

 5.2 Selection criteria: